LogoLogo

 UIImage?

-Image shown in the instruction popup.
+Image shown in the instruction popup for this step.

 No